NOTIFIER Emergency Radio Communications Bi-Directional Amplifier (BDA)

 Most current adopted Building Codes and Installation Standards require Emergency Responder Radio Signal strength and coverage to be measured in all new and some existing construction.
 This Reference Guide provides a summary of the key requirements in the national consensus model codes and installation standards that govern the installation, testing and maintenance of in-building emergency responder radio enhancement systems.
 Always consult with your local fire jurisdiction to determine if other local specifications or ordinances are followed which could be more stringent than the ones listed below.

-*- NFPA 1 Section 11.10: In all new and existing buildings, minimum radio signal strength for fire department communications shall be maintained at a level determined by the AHJ.
-Where required by the AHJ, two-way radio communication enhancement systems shall comply with NFPA 1221.
+* 2021 NFPA 1 Section 11.10: In all new and existing buildings, minimum radio signal strength for emergency services department communications shall be maintained at a level determined by the AHJ.
+Where required by the AHJ, in-building emergency responder communication enhancement systems shall comply with Section 9.6 of NFPA 1221 and 11.10.3.1 through 11.10.5 of 2021 NFPA 1; shall be listed and labeled in accordance with UL 2524, In-building 2-Way Emergency Radio Communication Enhancement Systems.

 UL 2524 In-building 2-Way Emergency Radio Communication Enhancement Systems – Technical Requirements